 The project is designed to minimize negative impacts on its surroundings and enhance the overall appearance of the existing streetscape.
-In fact the Project significantly improves the appearance of the Site by demolishing the existing garage and replacing it with conforming landscaped parking areas.
+In fact the Project significantly improves the appearance of the Site by renovating the deteriorating façade of the existing two-family.